hipe/tmx/zerk/doc/issues/015-option-parsing.md

     contributes to this being a "heavy lift" because it often loads external files (namely whatever the component model is).

-    note B: otherwise (and it's an appropriative primitivesque optional), we ignore it so that it goes into the option parser.
+    note B: otherwise (and it's an appropriated primitivesque optional), we ignore it so that it stays in the index it is already in to go into the the option parser. there may be more comments inline at the corresponding codepoint.

     note C: an appropriation that is not primitivesque must be of a formal operation (a [#027] operation-dependency). we ignore these